Unboxed-Software/solana-course/content/intro-to-custom-on-chain-programs.md

 const newBalance = await requestAndConfirmAirdropIfRequired( connection, payer.publicKey,
-  1 * LAMPORTS_PER_SOL,
+  1 * web3.LAMPORTS_PER_SOL,
-  0.5 * LAMPORTS_PER_SOL,
+  0.5 * web3.LAMPORTS_PER_SOL,
 );
 ```

-This will connect to Solana and load some Lamports if needed.
+This will connect to the Solana Devnet and load some Lamports if needed.

 ### 2. Ping program